 The Book of Remembrance is situated outside the Community Office and can be viewed at any time of day or night.

 For anyone needing support in times of stress or sadness, the BWFC Chaplain, Philip Mason, is available to lend a listening ear.
-The ashes of loved ones can be scattered on the pitch at Macron Stadium, arranged through the Chaplaincy, at which time a short act of remembrance will take place.
+The ashes of loved ones can be scattered on the pitch at the University of Bolton Stadium, arranged through the Chaplaincy, at which time a short act of remembrance will take place.

 Bolton Wanderers hold an Annual Service of Remembrance conducted by Philip Mason.